Baby Choking While Breastfeeding: Reasons & How To Avoid It

 - When the other breast feels uncomfortable, you can express some milk from it and apply a cool compress to relieve the discomfort.
 As you continue this procedure, express lesser milk, until there is no need to do so.

-- Avoid stimulating the breast in the form of unnecessary pumping, running water on them during a shower, or using breast shells.
+- Avoid stimulating the breast through unnecessary pumping, running water on them during a shower, or using breast shells.

 How Often Should You Feed Your Baby?

 It is important to understand that excessive milk can harm your baby as well, so even if you have an oversupply of milk produced, all of it need not be fed to the baby.
-You can always pump out the excess, if required.
-Feed your baby as long as he/she is satiated.
-Look out for signs of hunger in your baby, which are usually if he/she:
+You can always pump out the excess if required.
+Feed your baby as long as he is satiated.
+Look out for signs of hunger in your baby, which are usually if he:

 - turns towards the breasts when picked up